sixcious/url-incrementer/firefox/FIREFOX-CONVERSION-NOTES.md

 Must use absolute paths (extension base) not relative paths for the file path to the .js file, e.g. /js/script.js, not js/script.js.
 Backwards compatible with Chrome

 #### Unchecked lastError value: Error: Could not establish connection.
 Receiving end does not exist.
-When using message passing such as chrome.runtime.sendMessage(), you must specify the callback function with a response and check if chrome.runtime.lastError exists chrome.runtime.sendMessage({greeting: "updatePopupInstance", instance: instance}, function(response) { if (chrome.runtime.lastError) {} });
+When using message passing such as chrome.runtime.sendMessage() to a View that may not exist such as the Popup, you must specify the callback function with a response and check if chrome.runtime.lastError exists
+    chrome.runtime.sendMessage({greeting: "updatePopupInstance", instance: instance}, function(response) { if (chrome.runtime.lastError) {} });

 #### Unchecked lastError value: Error: Missing host permission for the tab
 When using chrome.tabs.executeScript for the internal shortcuts, can't execute script on browser restricted pages, so check for lastError.